vaibhavsehara/super-duper-fishstick/README.md

-# super-duper-fishstick
 # Stick Hero Game

-This is a simple Stick Hero game implemented in Java with JavaFX.
+This is a JavaFX application that implements the Stick Hero game.

-## Prerequisites
+## Game Description

-- Java Development Kit (JDK) installed
-- JavaFX library included in the project
+In Stick Hero, the player controls a character that needs to cross gaps between platforms by creating sticks of the right length.
+The player can also collect sigils for extra points.
+The game includes features like a high score that is saved between sessions, a retry function, and background music.

-## How to Run
+## Installation

-1. Clone the repository or download the source code.
+1. Clone the repository: `git clone https://github.com/yourusername/stick-hero.git`
-2. Open the project in your preferred Java IDE.
+2. Navigate to the project directory: `cd stick-hero`
-3. Set up the JavaFX library in your IDE.
+3. Compile the project with Maven: `mvn compile`
-4. Run the `game` class, which extends `Application`.
+4. Run the application: `mvn javafx:run`

-## Game Controls

-- Use the **Spacebar** to create sticks.
-- Use **A/D** for diagonal movements.( disabled right now )
-- Use **Shift + A/D** for diagonal movements in the opposite direction. ( disabled rightnow, for testing of character movement during stick creation )
-- Press **R** to reset the game.

-## Features

-- Character movement and stick creation.
-- Diagonal movements and stick growth.
-- Platform creation.
-- Menu with options to go back to the game.

-## Credits
+## Usage

-- Background Animation: `bgAnimation.mp4`
-- Character Image: `character.png`
-- Platform Design: Custom `Platform` class
-- Logo Icon: `snake.jpg`
+Use the SPACE key to start growing a stick.
+Release the SPACE key to stop growing the stick and let the character start moving.
+Press the R key to reset the game.
+Press the I key to invert the character.
+Press the Q key to switch platforms.

-## Additional Notes
+## Contributing

-- The game has a simple menu with options to navigate back to the game.
-- You can customize the game elements and add more features as needed.
+vaibhav sehara
+vidhan.